JasperFx/wolverine/docs/guide/durability/index.md

 [IHostedService](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-6.0&tabs=visual-studio) runtime that is automatically registered in your system through the `UseWolverine()` extension method.

 ::: tip
-At the moment, Wolverine only supports Postgresql or Sql Server as the underlying database and either [Marten](/guide/durability/marten) or
+At the moment, Wolverine only supports Postgresql, Sql Server, and RavenDb as the underlying database and either [Marten](/guide/durability/marten) or
 [Entity Framework Core](/guide/durability/efcore) as the application persistence framework.
 :::